Greg Van Alst

-Greg Van Alst (born July 1, 1981) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series, driving the No. 35 Chevrolet SS for Greg Van Alst Motorsports.
+Gregory Michael Van Alst (born July 1, 1981) is an American professional stock car racing driver and team owner.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 35 Toyota Tundra TRD Pro for his own team, Greg Van Alst Motorsports and part-time in the NASCAR Xfinity Series, driving the No. 35 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen.

 Racing career

 ARCA Menards Series

-Van Alst made his ARCA Menards Series debut in 2002, running three races at Kentucky, Chicagoland, and Salem.
-He managed his best finish at Chicagoland, coming home in 15th.
-He did not return to the series until 2021.
+Van Alst made his ARCA Re/Max Series debut in 2002, running three races at Kentucky, Chicagoland, and Salem, driving the No. 01 Chevrolet for Robert Locke.
+He managed his best finish at Chicagoland, coming home in fifteenth.

+Van Alst would not return to the now ARCA Menards Series until 2021, where he would drive for his own team in the No. 35.
 Van Alst ran eight races and collected three top ten finishes.
 He finished seventh at Kansas, second at Winchester, and sixth at Michigan.
+Van Alst would also make his ARCA Menards Series East debut that year at Bristol, finishing 15th.